-- (1) In accordance with NRS 388A.246, provide a description of the proposed instructional design of the charter school and the type of learning environment the charter school will provide, including, without limitation, whether the charter school will provide a program of distance education, the planned class size and structure, the proposed curriculum for the charter school and the teaching methods that will be used at the charter school. - (2) Describe the instructional strategies that you will implement to support the education plan and why they are well suited for the anticipated student population.
-Outline the data, methods, and systems teachers will use to provide differentiated instruction to all students. - (3) Describe the professional development teachers will receive to ensure high levels of implementation. - (4) Describe how you will identify the needs of all students.
-Identify the research-based programs, strategies and supports you will utilize to provide a broad continuum of services, ensure students' access to the general education curriculum in the least restrictive environment, and fulfill NV's required Response to Intervention model. - (5) Describe the school's approach to help remediate students' academic underperformance.
-Detail the identification strategy, interventions, and remediation to be implemented.
-Cite the research/rationale for the chosen methods.
-How will you measure the success of your academic remediation efforts (in year 1, year 3, year 5, and beyond?) - (6) What student academic support resources should your school expect from the EMO or CMO (if applicable)? - (7) How will you communicate the need for remediation to parents? - (8) How will staffing be structured to ensure that gifted students are adequately supported? - (9) Explain how the school will identify and differentiate to meet the needs of intellectually gifted students in a way that extends their learning and offers them unique, tailored opportunities.
+(1) In accordance with NRS 388A.246, provide a description of the proposed instructional design of the charter school and the type of learning environment the charter school will provide, including, without limitation, whether the charter school will provide a program of distance education, the planned class size and structure, the proposed curriculum for the charter school and the teaching methods that will be used at the charter school.

+(2) Describe the instructional strategies that you will implement to support the education plan and why they are well suited for the anticipated student population.
+Outline the data, methods, and systems teachers will use to provide differentiated instruction to all students.
+(3) Explain how the proposed instructional model and curriculum will be used to meet the needs of and enable measurable growth for all students, including those that are in need of remediation and those that are intellectually gifted.

+(4) Explain how the school will identify and differentiate to meet the needs of intellectually gifted students in a way that extends their learning and offers them unique, tailored opportunities.
+Include information on how staffing will be structured to ensure that gifted students are adequately supported.
 Please note that Nevada law classifies intellectually gifted students as eligible for specific support services.
-How will staffing be structured to ensure that gifted students are adequately supported? - (10) Describe the enrichment opportunities that will be available to students performing at or above grade level as part of the school's comprehensive strategy to ensure that all pupils are making accelerated academic progress. - (11) Explain how students will matriculate through the school (i.e., promotion/retention policies) and how stakeholders will be informed of these standards. - (12) If the proposed charter school intends to include a vocational or career and technical education program, provide a description of the career and technical education program that will be implemented by the charter school.
+How will staffing be structured to ensure that gifted students are adequately supported?

+(5) Describe the professional development teachers will receive to ensure high levels of implementation of the instructional model and curriculum.

+(6) If the proposed charter school intends to include a vocational or career and technical education program, provide a description of the career and technical education program that will be implemented by the charter school.